jonathanpberger/subjective-objective-design/deck.md

 ---

-## In this talk we'll explore testing possibilities for Visual design, User Experience design, and front-end engineering, and try to build a testing pyramid for design.
+In this talk we'll explore testing possibilities for

-- recap "devs had the same problems 20 yrs ago as designers do now"
+- Visual design,
+- User Experience design, and
+- front-end engineering,

+---

+and
+**try to build a testing pyramid for design.**

+---

+---

+**20 yrs ago**

 ---